Keeping a trading journal is essential if you want to progress as a day trader. You can’t improve what you don’t measure!

-You can use our Free Trading Journal to track Stocks, Futures, Options, Forex, and Crypto.
-In fact you can track all of them on the same spreadsheet.
+You can use our free trading journal to track Stocks, Futures, Options, Forex, and Crypto.
+In fact you can track all of them on the same spreadsheet!

-Free Trading Journal Download
+Free Trading Journal (Excel Download & Google Sheets)

 - If you’re not already a JT Insider, register here.
 It’s free.

 - Download the Excel file titled “Trade Journal” or use the online version via Google Sheets which is in the folder as well.
-It’s free to sign up for a Google Drive Account if you don’t have one already.
+It’s free to sign up for a Google Account if you don’t have one already.

 The journal is very easy to use once you understand a few of the definitions and features.
 These inputs are optional depending on what you want to track.

 The following data inputs are located on the Journal Tab.

 The Multiplier is specific to the instrument you’re trading and is used by the spreadsheet to calculate your P&L.

 Use the proper value below depending on the instrument you’re trading.